andreivadimovich/yii2-app-advanced/api/README.md

 2) Generate random names for the uploaded files;
 3) Create the date change field in the file_list table;
 4) Implement RBAC in order to give users their own file space;
-5) Solve web security issues;
+5) Work on optimizing upload / download files;
-6) Work on optimizing upload / download files;
+6) Use exif php extension to get extended file details.
-7) Use exif php extension to get extended file details.
+7) After adding the necessary functionality - until release.
+Solve web security issues.